yiisoft/test-support/docs/guide/en/README.md

 Values are stored in the array property of the object itself and will be destroyed along with the object.
 Use `MemorySimpleCache` in the simple cases when you do not need to keep track of the history of cache access.

 You can simulate cache errors by setting public properties `returnOnSet`, `returnOnDelete` and `returnOnClear`.
 These define values returned by the corresponding methods of the `SimpleCacheInterface`.

 ### SimpleCacheActionLogger

 The `SimpleCacheActionLogger` class is a decorator for `SimpleCacheInterface`.
-It remembers all cache calls even if they are invalid such as when the key contains invalid characters, or is not a string at all.
+It remembers all cache calls even if they are invalid, such as when the key contains invalid characters, or is not a string at all.

 Use the decorator when it is not enough to test the cache state before and after code execution.
 For example, when the testing service is supposed to resend the value to the cache after the first failed attempt.